Sohag Governorate: Overview

 The rate of poverty is more than 60% in this governorate but recently some social safety networks have been provided in the form of financial assistance and job opportunities.
 The funding has been coordinated by the country's Ministry of Finance and with assistance from international organizations.

 In early 2019, some residents of the poorer villages of Sohag were able to move into their new homes built, in part, with aid from the National Bank of Kuwait.
 There was a celebration for the completion of 115 homes where residents also received cattle and other gifts.

 Archaeology

 In April 2019, the archaeological mission of the Ministry of Tourism and Antiquities led by Mostafa Waziri uncovered a tomb of a nobleman called Toutou and his wife at al-Dayabat archaeological site dating back to the Ptolemaic Kingdom.
 The tomb contained two tiny rooms with two limestone sarcophagi as well as a well-preserved mummy and mummified animals (including falcons, eagles, cats, dogs and shrews) were also revealed in the tomb.

+In January 2026, archaeologists announced the discovery of a Byzantine-era monastic complex at Al-Qarya bi-Al-Duweir in the Tima district.
+The Egyptian archaeological mission, conducted by the Supreme Council of Antiquities, uncovered the foundations of multiple mudbrick buildings that formed a monastic residential settlement dating to the Byzantine period.
+The remains include rectangular halls, cells believed to have served as monks’ living and worship spaces, and plastered walls with niches, while courtyards and small circular structures likely functioned as communal areas.
+Evidence of a central church with a nave, choir and sanctuary suggests organized religious life, and ancillary features such as red-brick and limestone basins indicate water storage or auxiliary functions.
+Artefacts recovered at the site included storage amphorae and Coptic-inscribed ostraca.